Bush Creek East fire

 The Bush Creek East fire was a wildfire in the Canadian province of British Columbia.
 The fire caused a major loss of structures and forced the evacuation of thousands of residents.
 The communities of Squilax, Lee Creek, Adams Lake, Scotch Creek, and Celista were heavily impacted by the fire.
+It destroyed many structures and even caused local businesses to close down.
+The Scotch Creek/Lee Creek Fire Department and the North Shuswap Community Library were destroyed, as were the Chevron gas station and Paradise Pizza & Eco Treats.
+Ignoring warnings from authorities as well as from fire crews that were engaged in firefighting activities, many residents chose to stay to attempt to fight the fire.
+It is unknown if their attempts were successful, and if so, to what degree as there is no verifiable source to confirm numbers.
+Also, boat convoys transported fuel and generators across Shuswap Lake to bypass RCMP road blockades put in place to prevent unauthorized people from entering dangerous evacuation zones.
 The fire was listed as "being held" in September 2023 at a size of 45,613 ha, and was declared out in December of 2023.

 Background

 Western Canada has seen a climate change-induced warming and drying trend since the mid-2000s.
 The province of B.C. experienced major fire seasons in 2017, 2018, and 2021, with burned areas far exceeding yearly averages.
 Much of the province went into 2023 in drought conditions made worse by a hot, dry fall season in 2022 and lower than average snowfall over the winter.
 The Shuswap and Okanagan regions saw average temperatures of 2 degrees Celsius above normal during the summer, with extremely low amounts of precipitation.